 As time passes, we are inching closer and closer to a world without physical discs.
-We will be able to purchase the PlayStation 5 Digital Edition and Xbox Series S without disk drives at launch for the first time, which has raised concerns among gamers who like to share their games.
+We will be able to purchase the PlayStation 5 Digital Edition and Xbox Series S without disk drives at launch for the first time, which has raised concerns among online gaming lovers, such as PlayStation or Bada99, who like to share their games.
 PlayStation 5 includes a feature that allows users to do just that, like PlayStation 4.
 There are, however, many new interfaces and systems to learn with every new console.
 Let’s take a look at how you can share games on the PS5.

 The PS5’s version of this feature is called “Console Sharing and Offline Play,” and it allows anyone using a certain console to open up your entire gaming library – even if the PS5 itself is offline.

 By enabling Console Sharing on your friend’s PlayStation 5, you would then be able to log out of your PlayStation Network account, so that your friend could play any games you had downloaded onto their system.
 While this was going on, you would still be able to log into your PSN account on your home console and play the games you own, but no one else would be able to do so.
 Console sharing is only available for one PS5 at a time, but it seems that you can switch this console as often as you like.